agatha-chituwa/weather-forecast/README.md

 - This is weather web app.
-Designed purely with html and css
+Designed purely with html and css and javascript for API intergration.
-- Fully working search engine, search for any city. using shecode.io API
+- Fully working search engine, search for any city.
+- Used shecodes.io weather API